odpi/egeria-docs/site/docs/services/omrs/index.md

 ![Local only](omrs-role-local-only.png)

 The OMRS can support the OMAS's with access to a single, local-only repository - with no connectivity to other open metadata repositories.
-This is what runs in a [metadata server](/egeria-docs/concepts/metadata-server) that is not connected to an [open metadata repository cohort](cohort.md).
+This is what runs in a [metadata access server](/egeria-docs/concepts/metadata-access-server) that is not connected to an [open metadata repository cohort](cohort.md).

 ### Access services (only)